How The Setpoint Weight Concept Promotes Evidence-Based Body Positivity - SANE:MD

 6. Environmental Factors

-Being mindful of these exposures and choosing more natural products can support maintaining a healthy setpoint.
+Being mindful of these environmental factors and opting for more natural products can help support your body’s health and maintain a healthy setpoint.

-By understanding these factors, you can better navigate the complexities of body weight management in a way that respects your body’s natural predispositions and enhances your overall well-being.
+By understanding these factors, you’ll be better equipped to navigate weight management in a way that honors your body’s natural tendencies.
+It’s not about fighting against your biology but working with it to enhance your overall well-being.

 Why Calorie-Restrictive Dieting Falls Short in the Long Run